Mercedes-Benz Argentina: Merger with Chrysler

 In 1996, the plant was transformed into a high-tech center for the manufacture of utility vehicles and buses, renamed "Juan Manuel Fangio Industrial Center".
 That same year, the Sprinter was launched.
 The model, featuring van, minibus, and chassis cab versions, became a success with more than 350,000 units produced as of October 2021.

 On May 3, 2000, Mercedes-Benz Argentina and Chrysler Argentina merged into "DaimlerChrysler Argentina S.A."
 On November 20 of that same year, unit 50,000 of the Sprinter utility vehicle was produced.
 A year later MBA began production of the right-hand drive version of the Sprinter, which were exported to Australia, South Africa and New Zealand.
 The investment made for the operation was US$ 10 million.
 Some of the staff received training at the plant in Düsseldorf, Germany.
 In total, 1,500 right-hand drive Sprinters were exported.
 The partnership with Chrysler was dissolved in 2007.
 From then on, the company was renamed Mercedes-Benz Argentina again.

 Later years

 The company expanded its range of trucks with the Atron, launched in 2013.
 The Vito minivan was added to MBA's production line in 2015.
 The model was produced until 2020, and has been imported from Brazil since then.

 MBA started production of the Atego trucks in 2016.
 This model was followed by the Accelo in 2019.

+In 2026, Mercedes-Benz Trucks and Buses inaugurated the Centro Industrial de Zárate, its new factory in Zárate, following a total investment of US$ 110 million.
+The Zárate Industrial Center will initially house the assembly of Atego and Accelo trucks, as well as OH and OF bus chassis.
+According to Mercedes, this is the first facility built in the automotive sector in Argentina in the last 15 years.